anandjha8719/nestjs/README.md

 - **Database Integration**:
   Stored document metadata in PostgreSQL (neonDB) using TypeORM `Document` entity.

-# Document Ingestion System with NestJS Microservice
+## Document Ingestion System with NestJS Microservice

-## Overview

 This project implements a document ingestion system using NestJS with a microservice architecture to simulate Python backend functionality.
 The system allows users to upload documents, process them through a simulated ingestion pipeline, and track the status of the ingestion process.